ramigonzalez/ramigonzalez/README.md

 #  🖐 Welcome to my Github profile!

 ## About me
 I'm Ramiro Gonzalez, 31 years old, Uruguayan men living in Florianopolis Brazil.
-Working remotly for The Sandbox.
+Currently working remotely at The Sandbox.
 Recently graduated as Software Engineer at ORT Uruguay University.
 Passionate about blockchain technology and how it can revolutionize the world.

 For more details, plase check my CV [👉 here](https://bit.ly/cv-ramiro-gonzalez)